 FCC’s church building is located on Federal Hill at 31 Maple Street, across from the Federal Hill Green, just a few blocks from Route 6 or Main Street.
 The Sanctuary (worship space) is a “pretty white church on the top on the hill, whose tower shines at night”.
 The First Congregational Church community is world-wide, gathering on Facebook, Youtube, and Zoom.

-Greeters and Ushers throughout the Parish House (classroom building) and Sanctuary (worship building) will be glad to assist you in finding bathrooms, the crib nursery, and other facilities you might need.
+Greeters will be happy to answers any questions you may have regarding any facilities you may need.
 Please feel free to ask them for help.

 God judges by our hearts, not our outward appearances.
 Traditionally, people dressed up for worship, but a more relaxed “business casual” style has become popular.
 Most choose to dress respectfully, yet comfortably.

 We worship at 10am every Sunday, in person and online.
 Worship is also on demand on FCC’s Facebook page and Youtube channel.
 If the weather is inclement and you are unsure if worship will be canceled, please visit our website www.firstchurchbristol.org, Facebook page, or watch WFSB or NBC 30.

 Worship includes opportunities for everyone to sing and pray together.
 There are also readings from the Bible and a sermon that will encourage you to think about what you believe and how you will live out your Christian faith in the world.
 The Adult Choir sings weekly during worship.
-On special occasions, our Hand Bell choir and other instrumentalists share their talents during worship.
+On special occasions, our Hand Bell choir, Junior Choir, and other instrumentalists share their talents during worship.

 FCC celebrates two sacraments: Holy Communion and Baptism.

 Once a month, FCC celebrates the sacrament of baptism.
 Baptisms happen on Sunday morning during worship where the entire church community pledges to help nurture the baptized person in the Christian faith.
 We usually baptize small children, but anyone can be baptized.
 You do not need to be a member of FCC to be baptized.
 (More information about Baptism, click here.).

 As a part of the United Church of Christ, FCC believes we are called to be united in Christ’s love.